- Only place to play PointsBetting unique bet type

 PointsBet mobile app

 - Availability: The app is available on both Android and iOS systems.

-- Speed: It’s super fast (best to use on WiFi versus data).
+- Speed: It’s super fast (best to use on WiFi).

 - Stability: Testing repeatedly on an Android system, we found the app maintained its level of performance consistently.
 The app did not crash or stall during any of our testing.

 - View: Game spreads, totals and moneylines are displayed in one single frame, so you don’t have to toggle through different dropdowns as in other sportsbooks, which is annoying and can get you lost.

 - Bet Slip: Make your pick, then you’ll get a menu showing the wager (so you can be sure), and underneath you can use the premade increments (from 50 cents to $500), and either add to your betslip for a parlay, or just continue going through the slate of games or menu.

 - ‘Bet Now’: You can also choose to “bet now,” which bypasses the usual confirmation process.
 It’s helpful if you’re betting in-game and want to make sure you get place the bet in time.

 - Quick Parlay: Easily pick legs of a parlay (moneyline, spread, and over/under) from a list of upcoming games.
 Nice option for those interested in parlays.

 - Design: Account-related and functional screens are easily accessible and give identical information on the app and web platform.
 Hit your username on the web or your balance and the arrow on the app, and you will see a dropdown showing: